OlivierSohn/hamazed/README.md

 ### Known issues

-The algorithm finding the optimal font size (i.e the font size such that all characters fit within a given block) was developped on OSX, with a particular graphic card driver.
+The algorithm determining "the maximal font size such that all characters fit within a given block" was developped on OSX, with a particular graphic card driver.

-When switching to Linux, and using another graphic card driver, some characters are bigger than they should be, hence their outer border "leaks" in the incremental rendering process.
+On Linux, and using another graphic card driver, some characters are bigger than expected : their outer borders "leak" in the incremental rendering process.

-This should be investigated, maybe font rasterizing ([ftgl]) behaves differently on different platforms, or the graphic drivers perform different numerical roundings.
+Maybe font rasterizing ([ftgl?]) behaves differently on different platforms, or the graphic drivers perform different numerical roundings.
+This should be investigated.

 [deployment script]: ./deploy-heroku.sh
 [ftgl]: http://ftgl.sourceforge.net/docs/html/